Dental for the people.

 If your surgeon prescribes an oral rinse for you, use as directed.
 Many commercially available mouthwashes contain alcohol, which tend to dry out the oral mucosa.
 For this reason, they should only be used for short periods of time.
 The proven and most effective way of removing plaque is by applying the correct brushing and flossing techniques.

 Every procedure, from a simple scale and clean to a full dental reconstruction, is performed to the highest possible standard by highly skilled, experienced and passionate Perth dentists.

-With 5 convenient location in Joondalup, Leeming, Maddington, Leederville and Kwinana, there's a Dentistry Plus near you.
+With 6 convenient location in Joondalup, Leeming, Maddington, Leederville, Kwinana and Claremont, there's a Dentistry Plus near you.
 We can't wait to meet you and become the dentists that you trust, now, and in the years to come.

 We recommend you have your tooth implant procedure performed here in Australia, where our dental hygiene standards are high and emergency after-care is readily available.
 Dentistry Plus offer extremely competitive prices for our implants.
 Cheaper prices are available overseas (e.g. Bali, Thailand) and are understandably attractive.
 However, it pays to think of any potential problems that may arise and how you would deal with it, both from a health perspective – and financially.

 If you received an implant while in Thailand and then return to Australia to discover you had developed an infection, what would happen?
 Would your dentist in Thailand pay for you to return overseas, stay in a hotel and pay for any ongoing dental expenses?
 This would be unlikely.